Manuals

 1. Compile assets

-2. Create asset bundles
+2. Create asset pack

-3. Add asset bundles to application bundle
+3. Add asset pack to application bundle

 4. Sign the application bundle